-Add the code for the run() function to server.cpp:
+Add the code for the run() function to Server.cpp:

 '''

 1 // C++

 2 int run(CORBA::ORB_ptr orb)

-3
+3 {

+CORBA::Object var poaObj =

 4

-CORBA::Object_var poaObj =
+orb -> resolve initial references("RootPOA");

 5

-orb -> resolve_initial_references("RootPOA");

 6

 PortableServer::POA_var rootPoa =

-PortableServer::POA:: narrow(poaObi);
+PortableServer::POA::narrow(poaObj);

+7

 8

 9

 PortableServer::POAManager_var manager =

 10

-rootPoa -> the_POAManager();
+rootPoa -> the POAManager();

 11

 Hello_impl helloImpl = new Hello_impl();

 12

+PortableServer::ServantBase var servant = helloImpl;

 13

-PortableServer::ServantBase_var servant = helloImpl;

 14

 Hello_var hello = helloImpl -> this();

 15

 16

-CORBA::String_var s = orb -> object_to_string(hello);
+CORBA::String var s = orb -> object to string(hello);

 const char refFile = "Hello.ref";

 17

+ofstream out(refFile);

 18

-ofstream out(refFile);

 19

 out << s << endl;

 20

 out.close();

 21

 22

 manager -> activate();

 23

 orb -> run();

 24

 25

-return EXIT_SUCCESS;
+return EXIT SUCCESS;

-26 }
+25 }

 '''

-- 4-7 Using the ORB reference, resolve_initial_references() is invoked to obtain a reference to the Root POA. - 9-10 The Root POA is used to obtain a reference to its POA Manager. - A servant of type Hello_impl is created and assigned to a ServantBase_var variable.
+Lines 4-7 Using the ORB reference, resolve_initial_references() is invoked to obtain a reference to the Root POA.

+Lines 9-10 The Root POA is used to obtain a reference to its POA Manager.

+Lines 12-14 A servant of type Hello_impl is created and assigned to a ServantBase_var variable.
 The servant is then used to incarnate a CORBA object, using the this() operation.
-ServantBase_var and Hello_var, like all var types, are "smart" pointer, i.e., servant and hello will release their assigned object automatically when they go out of scope. - The client must be able to access the implementation object.
-This can be done by saving a "stringified" object reference to a file, which can then be read by the client and converted back to the actual object reference.
+ServantBase_var and Hello_var, like all var types, are smart pointers.
+That is, servant and hello will release their assigned object automatically when they go out of scope.

+Lines 16-20 The client must be able to access the implementation object.
+This can be done by saving a stringified object reference to a file, which can then be read by the client and converted back to the actual object reference.
 The operation object_to_string() converts a CORBA object reference into its string representation.

-22-23 The server must activate the POA Manager to allow the Root POA to start processing requests, and then inform the ORB that it is ready to accept requests.
+Lines 22-23 The server must activate the POA Manager to allow the Root POA to start processing requests, and then inform the ORB that it is ready to accept requests.